Justification of Red List Category

 Trend justification

-It breeds on the open shores of freshwater or brackish lakes and shallow pools, and perhaps sometimes by rivers, in steppe-like regions up to 1,200 m, but generally at lower elevations in the south.
-Outside the breeding season, it occurs along rivers (Imberti 2003) and on the coast, mostly in sheltered bays, lagoons and river mouths.
-It feeds primarily on tiny arthropods during the breeding season, with chironomid larvae apparently forming the staple food in winter, when it forages in small flocks (Piersma 1996a).
+It breeds on the open shores of freshwater or brackish lakes, shallow pools and sometimes rivers, in steppe-like regions up to 1,200 m.
+Nests are placed on pebbled or unvegetated beaches near the shore (Lishman and Nol 2012, Wiersma and Kirwan 2020).
+The species is partially migratory, with some individuals moving northward along the Atlantic coast during the non-breeding season (Wiersma and Kirwan 2020).
+Outside the breeding season, it occurs along rivers and on the coast, mostly in sheltered bays, lagoons and river mouths (Imberti 2003, Wiersma and Kirwan 2020).
+It feeds primarily on tiny arthropods during the breeding season, with chironomid larvae apparently forming the staple food in winter, when it forages in small flocks (Piersma 1996).

 Conservation Actions Underway